opis/docs/json-schema/2.x/definitions.md

 That's an URI fragment (starts with `#`), and the rest of the string after the `#` represents a [JSON pointer](pointers.html).
-JSON pointers are covered in the [next](pointers.html) chapter, but we still explain the behaviour in a few words, using our example.
+JSON pointers are covered in the [next](pointers.html) chapter, but we still explain the behavior in a few words, using our example.

 Consider this JSON pointer `/$defs/custom-email`.
 Because the pointer starts with `/` (slash) we know that we begin at the root of